Technology-Notes/zacmanchester-kicksat-wiki/Getting-started-with-the-Sprite-Development-Kit.md

     ![PluggedIn](https://dl.dropbox.com/u/19178351/GItHub%20Wiki%20Pictures/HowTo_PluggedIn.jpg)

 4. Connect the programmer to your computer's USB port.
-You should see a green LED illuminate on the programmer board.
+You should see a green LED illuminate on the programmer.
 5. Run Energia (see above).

 ## Your First Sprite Program